How Many Pounds In 8kg

 Q: Are there any instances where using an approximate conversion factor is acceptable?

-A: In situations where high precision isn't required, using an approximate conversion factor, such as 2.2, is acceptable.
-However, for precise applications like scientific research or engineering, the more accurate conversion factor of 2.20462 is necessary.
+A: In situations where high precision isn't required, using an approximate conversion factor, such as 2.On the flip side, for precise applications like scientific research or engineering, the more accurate conversion factor of 2.So 2, is acceptable.
+20462 is necessary.

 Q: What is the difference between mass and weight?